Regulation and licensure in engineering

-Regulation and licensure in engineering is established by various jurisdictions of the world to encourage life, public welfare, safety, well-being, then environment and other interests of the general public and to define the licensure process through which an engineer becomes licensed to practice engineering and to provide professional services and products to the public as a Professional Engineer.
+Regulation and licensure in engineering is established by various jurisdictions of the world to encourage life, public welfare, safety, well-being, then environment and other interests of the general public and to define the licensure process through which an engineer becomes licensed to practice engineering and to provide professional services and products to the public.

-As with many other professions and activities, engineering is a restricted activity.
+As with many other professions and activities, engineering is often a restricted activity.
 Relatedly, jurisdictions that license according to particular engineering discipline define the boundaries of each discipline carefully so that practitioners understand what they are competent to do.

 A licensed engineer takes legal responsibility for engineering work, product or projects (typically via a seal or stamp on the relevant design documentation) as far as the local engineering legislation is concerned.
 Regulations require that only a licensed engineer can sign, seal or stamp technical documentation such as reports, plans, engineering drawings and calculations for study estimate or valuation or carry out design analysis, repair, servicing, maintenance or supervision of engineering work, process or project.
 In cases where public safety, property or welfare is concerned, licensed engineers are trusted by the government and the public to perform the task in a competent manner.
+In various parts of the world, licensed engineers may use a protected title such as professional engineer, chartered engineer, or simply engineer.

 Legislative intent

 It is illegal for a practicing engineer to jeopardize public safety in any way.
-This means that an engineer must hold herself or himself to the highest level of technical and moral conduct reasonable or suffer litigation if an engineering system fails causing harm to the public, including maintenance technicians.
+This means that an engineer must adhere to the highest level of technical and moral conduct reasonable or suffer litigation if an engineering system fails causing harm to the public, including maintenance technicians.
 Breaches of engineering law are often sufficient grounds for enforcement measures, which may include the suspension or loss of license and financial penalties.
-They may also include imprisonment, should gross negligence be shown to have played a part in loss of human life.
+They may also include imprisonment, should gross negligence be shown to have been a factor in loss of human life.

 An engineering licence provides the public with the assurance that qualified persons are doing or overseeing engineering work.
-An unlicensed worker or manager has no specific liability, as this is borne by the employer through tort law or engineering legislation, and there is no regulatory authority to enforce that good engineering practice is applied in relation to the work.
+An unlicensed worker or manager has no specific liability, as this is borne by the employer through tort law or engineering legislation, and there is no regulatory authority to enforce acceptable engineering practice in relation to the work.

 In cases of gross negligence, an engineering firm may not be considered vicariously liable for an individual engineer's offence.